 Combined with the option footswitch, this amp is all you'll need to drag to a gig if you may in a cover band or any situation where you need access to a huge array of sounds.

 You have a bunch of choices if you are in the market for a modeling guitar amp, but Vox's entry is a solid option.
 They are also very affordable amps, so if you are on a budget you may want to give them a close look.

 I liked the old Valvetronix Series, and the bigger amps sounded amazing.
 Even my little practice amp sounds pretty darned good!
 I still have it around for when company comes to the house.

 What kind of host would I be if I didn't offer a guitar and practice amp to friends and family when they come to visit?
 My visitors have had nothing but good things to say about my little amp, but most of them have already come to expect great things from Vox.

 The modeling amp world is getting a little crowded these days.
 The Peavey Vypyr.
-Fender Mustang, Line 6 Spider and Marshall Code amplifiers are just a few with their hats in ring.
+Fender Mustang, Line 6 Spider, and Marshall Code amplifiers are just a few with their hats in the ring.
 The Valvetronix hangs right in there with them.

 Check them out and see if the VT20X, VT40X, VT100X is right for you!